muharremgem/HTML/README.md

 ## Objective

-Functionally create a Team members as in the image above
+Functionally create a VoltranClub  as in the image above

 ### At the end of the project, following topics are to be covered;